lorenzhs/quicksort-pivot-imbalance/README.md

 What if, instead of choosing the "optimal" pivot (i.e. the median), you were to knowingly choose a sub-optimal pivot in quicksort?

-The answer lies in the depths of the CPU, more specifically, its branch prediction unit.
+The answer lies in the depths of the CPU, more specifically, in its branch prediction unit.
 If the pivot is the median, then there is a 50% chance that the next element will belong to the left side of the partition and a 50% chance that it will go right.
 In other words,